johannburkard/Waldbeere/README.md

 1. Set up goals in Google Analytics.
 2. [Get the script](waldbeere.min.js) and add it before the end of your page's &lt;head&gt;.
 3. Set up your tests.
-4. Send the Waldbeere.customVar property to Google Analytics as a custom variable (properties using ga.js) or custom dimension (properties using Universal Analytics/analytics.js).
+4. Send the Waldbeere.customVar property to Google Analytics as a custom variable or custom dimension.
 5. Watch the data pour in.
 6. ???
 7. Feel like a marketing guru and PROFIT.

-### 1. Setting up goals
+### 1. Setting up Goals

 Before using Waldbeere, you need to have goals set up in Google Analytics that you want to optimize the conversion rate of.
+How to is a bit outside the scope of this README.md, but some things you can set up as goals are

+* "Thank you" pages shown after placing an order
+* Subscribing to an email newsletter
+* Interacting with a video
+* Donating to a website

-### 2. Adding Waldbeere to your pages
+### 2. Adding Waldbeere to Your Pages

 Copy & paste this stub before the end of your page's &lt;head&gt;.